mifmif/mspider/MSpider/README.md

 -Create template for each URLPattern.

+-Regex to String generation : build value of parameters from regular expression and use them in requests.

 -Structured storage (Data storage is configured from META-INF/persistance.xml).

 -Compatibility with all RDBMS Data stores (Oracle,PostgresSQL,MySQL..)